Jrodr4544/Trip-Planner/walkthrough.md

 I loved this project and felt really happy with the end result.
 Now all I can think of is improving it with more features and maybe a better interactive UI.

+* Updates *

+After having other developers use my app, they gave me a ton of suggestions that I could implement.
+So I got to it.
+Some of these suggestions were things like nested forms and nested routes, along with links that would better the user experience.
+These things made my application much better.
+I also changed the functionality of some of my models so that a trip's objectives were strictly objectives and so that locations were well.. locations.
+This meant that I had to move my geocoding functionality over to the location model.
+Now anyone can create a location and anyone can also use that location for their trip's objective.
+Awesome, right?!
+I thought so too.
+I even added a neat function to show the city with the most booked trips to encourage users to go there ;-)